C Container Collection (CCC)

 Returns

 the result of free operation.
-If no alloc function is provided it is an error to attempt to free the buffer and a memory error is returned.
+If no allocate function is provided it is an error to attempt to free the Buffer and a memory error is returned.
 Otherwise, an OK result is returned.

 )